aboutcoders/job-bundle/docs/howto-manager.md

 How-to work with the manager
 ============================

+The API of the manager is defined by the interface [ManagerInterface](../Job/ManagerInterface.php).

 ## Retrieving the manager

-In order to retrieve the manager you need the container:
+You can retrieve the manager from the service container with the following command:

 ```php
 $manager = $container->get('abc.job.manager');